-Associate Degree Applicable Prerequisite: EMS 156 Field: Minimum 600 hours per semester
+Associate Degree Applicable Prerequisite: EMS 156

+Field: Minimum 600 hours per semester

 Coordination of advanced paramedic training with a field advanced life support unit.
 Opportunity to direct and engage in emergency intervention in traumatic and medical emergencies.
 This portion of the program will be on a paramedic unit in San Bernardino or Riverside County.
-(This course fulfills the requirements of Title 22 of the Health and Safety Code for paramedic field internship).
+Fulfills the requirements of Title 22 of the Health and Safety Code for paramedic field externship.

-198 EMERGENCY MEDICAL SERVICES WORK EXPERIENCE 2 - 4 UNITS
+198 EMERGENCY MEDICAL SERVICES WORK EXPERIENCE